jkguzzo/comp423-course-notes/docs/tutorials/go-setup.md

   "postCreateCommand": "touch main.go && go mod init hello_423"
 }
 ```

+- ```"image": "mcr.microsoft.com/vscode/devcontainers/go"```: This uses the official Go base image from Microsoft.
+- ```"customizations": {"vscode": {"settings": {},"extensions": ["golang.go"]}}```: Downloads the VSCode extension for Go styling.
+- ```"postCreateCommand": "pip install -r requirements.txt && touch main.go && go mod init hello_423"```: After the container is created, this command installs any Python dependencies listed in requirements.txt, creates a main.go file for Go code, and initializes a Go module for the project.

 After adding the necessary configurations, rebuild your dev container and you should see a file called ```main.go``` appear in your project's directory.
 This file is where you will write your Go code.